andyvr/localStoragePHP/README.md

 ```
 $item = $store->getItem("item");
 ```
-There are only 4 methods: getItem, setItem, removeItem and clear, and their usage is identical to the Javascript version.
+There are only 4 methods: getItem, setItem, removeItem and clear, and their usage is identical to the Javascript version (see: http://dev.w3.org/html5/webstorage/#the-localstorage-attribute).

 Optionaly this implementation allows to use standard PHP array functions (push/pop/shift/unshift) to access first and last elements of the LocalStorage.
 Their usage is identical the usage of their PHP counterparts, ex.:
 ```